MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ## What's new

 -   Support for Kubernetes version 1.15.10 ([\#2834](https://github.com/Azure/aks-engine/issues/2834)).
-When deploying a new cluster make sure to specify in your API model .json file (also known as the *cluster definition file*) the release version number as well as the minor version number.
-You can find an example: [kubernetes-azurestack.json](https://aka.ms/aksengine-json-example-raw):
+When you deploy a new cluster, in your API model .json file (also known as the *cluster definition file*), specify both the release version number and the minor version number in the following format.
+For an example cluster definition file, see [kubernetes-azurestack.json](https://aka.ms/aksengine-json-example-raw).

     - `"orchestratorRelease": "1.15`,